 Jesuit Higher Education, Interreligious Dialogue, Secularization and Humanism

-Description: An interdisciplinary 3-day workshop involving scholars from USA, Europe, Asia, and Latin America to be held in Barcelona, July 2020
+An interdisciplinary 2-day workshop involving scholars from USA, Europe, Asia, and Latin America.

 The work of IAJU in interreligious dialogue has moved forward with an online symposium held in July 4-5 of 2020.
 Experts, of our Jesuit universities, from all over the world participated.

 This encounter was a good opportunity for the participants to share their interest and scholarly and pastoral and experience in the topics, to discuss the main issues each considered relevant in their own context and to express their hopes for future work under this Task Force.